 - The town was officially declared a city in 1835.

-- At the end of the Mexican-American war in 1848, L.A. and the rest of California became a part of the US as part of the Treaty of Guadalupe Hidalgo.
+- At the end of the Mexican-American war in 1848, L.A. and the rest of California became part of the U.S. as part of the Treaty of Guadalupe Hidalgo.

-- In the 1890s, oil was discovered and drove the economy of L.A. upward.
-It is the country’s third largest oil field.
+- In the 1890s, oil was discovered and drove the economy of Los Angeles upward.
+It is the country’s third-largest oil field.

 - It is the second most populous city next to New York City.

-- L.A. is home to topnotch entertainment, unique culinary spots, extensive galleries and museums, and various outdoor and indoor recreational activities.
+- Los Angeles is home to top-notch entertainment, unique culinary spots, extensive galleries and museums, and various outdoor and indoor recreational activities.

-- It is the only city in the US to have hosted the Summer Olympics two times (in 1932 and 1938).
-It will host the Olympics for a third time in 2028.
+- It is the only city in the U.S. to have hosted the Summer Olympics twice (in 1932 and 1938).
+It will host the Olympics for the third time in 2028.

-- Next to New York City, L.A. has the second largest media market.
+- Next to New York City, Los Angeles has the second-largest media market.

 - Los Angeles County has a bigger fashion workforce than New York.

-- Los Angeles is very culturally diverse, with people coming from more than 140 countries.
+- Los Angeles is very culturally diverse, with people coming from more than 140 countries to live there.

-- L.A. has the biggest Mexican population next to Mexico itself.
+- Los Angeles also has the biggest Mexican population next to Mexico itself.

 - Locals are called “Angelenos”.

-- There are 113 universities and colleges in L.A., such as UCLA and the University of Southern California.
+- There are 113 universities and colleges in Los Angeles, including UCLA and the University of Southern California.

-- Its primary airport is the Los Angeles International Airport (LAX) which is the second busiest airport in the country.
+- Its primary airport is the Los Angeles International Airport (LAX), the second busiest airport in the country.

-- Hollywood is one of L.A.’s most famous tourist spots.
-There you can see the Hollywood sign, the Walk of Fame, Hollywood Boulevard, the Dolby Theatre, and the TCL Chinese Theatre.
+- Hollywood is one of Los Angeles’ most famous tourist spots.
+There you can see the famous Hollywood sign, the Walk of Fame, Hollywood Boulevard, the Dolby Theater, and the TCL Chinese Theater.